Corey Feldman names his sexual predator

 Corey Feldman revealed the name of one his sexual predators to Dr. Oz on Thursday.

-The 80's star said the man who attacked him when he was 14 years old is named John Grissom, an actor who had bit parts in some of Feldman's films including "License to Drive" (1988) and "Dream a Little Dream" (1989).
+The '80s star said the man who attacked him when he was 14 years old is named Jon Grissom, an actor who had bit parts in some of Feldman's films including "License to Drive" (1988) and "Dream a Little Dream" (1989).
+He is listed as John Grissom in his IMDB account.
+His full name is Cloyd Jon Grissom.

 Prior to the singer's revelation on the talk show, Feldman wrote about the alleged pedophile in his 2014 autobiography, "Coreyography: A Memoir," identifying Grissom by a false name, Ron Crimson, as advised by his lawyers at the time.